 Their leads don’t go through holes in the board, as would be expected for a traditional leaded component.
 There are different types of packages for different types of components.
 Broadly speaking, the package styles fall into three categories: passive components, transistors and diodes, and integrated circuits, and these three categories of SMD components are considered below.

 Resistors and capacitors come in different package sizes.
 These have designations that include: 1812, 1206, 0805, 0603, 0402 and 0201.
-The numbers refer to measurements in hundreds of centimeters.
-In other words, the 1206 measures 12 x 6 hundredths of an inch.
+The numbers refer to measurements in hundreds of centimetres.
+In other words, the 1206 measures 12 × 6 hundredths of an inch.
 The larger sizes such as 1812 and 1206 were some of the first to be used.
-They are not widely used now as much smaller components are generally required.
+They are not widely used now, as much smaller components are generally required.
 However, they can be used in applications where larger power levels are required or where other considerations require the larger size.
 The connections to the circuit board are made through metallized areas on both ends of the package.

 Transistors and Diodes

 SMD transistors and SMD diodes often come in a small plastic package.
 The connections are made via cables that come out of the package and are bent so that they touch the board.
 Three leads are always used for these packages.
-This way it is easy to determine which way the device should go.
+This way, it is easy to determine which way the device should go.

 There are several packages used for integrated circuits.
 The package used depends on the required interconnectivity level.
 Many chips, such as the simple logic chips, may require only 14 or 16 pins, while others, such as the VLSI processors and associated chips, may require 200 or more.
 Given the wide variety of requirements, a number of different packages are available.

-For the smaller chips packages such as the SOIC (Small Outline Integrated Circuit) can be used.
+For the smaller chips, packages such as the SOIC (Small Outline Integrated Circuit) can be used.
 These are basically the SMT version of the well-known DIL (Dual In Line) packages used for the well-known 74 series logic chips.
 In addition, there are smaller versions, including TSOP (Thin Small Outline Package) and SSOP (Shrink Small Outline Package).

 SMD Reference Sheet

-You can download the sheet here as a pdf file.
+You can download the sheet here as a PDF file.

 You can print the sheet on a A4 paper.
 Do NOT use fit to paper, but print the original size.
-Then the dimensions of the parts will be real life size.
+Then the dimensions of the parts will be real life-size.